-Applicable on output to fixed length record format files (e.g. VSAM RRDS and RECFM F data sets).
-FILL specifies char, a single character represented by a character constant that will be used to pad an output record to the fixed record length defined for the output file object.
+On output to fixed length record format files (e.g. VSAM RRDS and RECFM F data sets), FILL specifies char, a single character represented by a character constant that will be used to pad an output record to the fixed record length defined for the output file object.

 Padding occurs when the length of the output data specified by the output elements, is less than the output record length.
+For fixed length format output, the default pad character, char, is that specified by the FILL option in the SELCNAM file, otherwise blank.